AET-MetallicGlass/Supplementary-Data-Codes/README.md

 We recommend a computer with 16G DRAM, standard i7 4-core CPU, and a GPU to run most data analysis source codes.
 But for the 3D reconstruction of the experimental data with RESIRE, atomic tracing and the determination of the MROs, we recommend a computer with large memory (256G DRAM, 16-core CPU and 1 GPU).

-When the matrix size is larger than 100^3 (such as 320^3 for the experimental data here).
-It is better to use super computer with larger memory (Testing environment: 256G DRAM, 16-core CPU, 1 GPU).

 ## Software Requirements

 ### OS Requirements